hariskor/assessment-project-fonky/README.md

 # assessments/assessment-project

+This is the project I did for the challenge from  [fonky](https://github.com/fonkyNL/fonky-challenge)

 I generated the project using (Initializer for Laravel).
 To quickly setup the project, use the following script provided: